-- m) Immediately report to the Head of Department any notifiable medical condition that the student may have contracted, in accordance with National Health Act (Act 61 of 2003).
+- Fulfil any health, safety and capacity requirement, including vaccinations and/or medical tests that may be a specific professional board requirement for the instructional programme that the student has chosen.
+Failure to comply with this requirement will result in the termination of the student's registration for the programme.
+(Inserted wef from 2019/01) - m) Immediately report to the Head of Department any notifiable medical condition that the student may have contracted, in accordance with National Health Act (Act 61 of 2003).
 (Inserted wef from 2019/01) - (2) Failure to pay any prescribed deposits by the due date may lead to the forfeiture of the acceptance for an instructional programme.
 Failure to register on the due date may lead to forfeiture of acceptance and any deposit paid. - (3) No person shall attend any instructional programme offered by the Institution, submit any work for assessment or use the Library or other facilities or property of the Institution, unless the person has registered as a student. - (4) (a) Except with the prior permission of the Senex, no student shall be registered simultaneously for more than one instructional programme and/or at another institution. - (b) If a student is granted such permission, it should in no way be implied that exemption, as envisaged in Rules G8 and G9 respectively, will automatically be granted by the Institution.
-Furthermore should a clash in examination dates and times occur between the Institution's examination timetable and that of the other institution, the Institution's timetable must take precedence. - (5) (a) The registration of a student shall be considered to be provisional if the student's entrance requirements are: - (i) subject to compliance with Rules G8, G9 and/or G10. - subject to delay in the publication of the results of the immediately preceding examination; such delay not to exceed one calendar month after the student's registration; - (iii) found at any time after the student has registered to not meet the Institution's minimum academic requirements pertaining at the time of the student's registration.
+Furthermore, should a clash in examination dates and times occur between the Institution's examination timetable and that of the other institution, the Institution's timetable must take precedence. - (5) (a) The registration of a student shall be considered to be provisional if the student's admission requirements are: - (i) subject to compliance with Rules G8, G9 and/or G10. - subject to delay in the publication of the results of the immediately preceding examination; such delay not to exceed one calendar month after the student's registration; - (iii) (Deleted w.e.f.
+2021/01) - (b) Provisional registration shall become unconditional registration when the student has complied with all the outstanding requirements as dealt with in Rule G3(5)(a) within the period stipulated by the Institution. - (c) Provisional registration shall be cancelled if the student fails to comply with the outstanding requirements as dealt with in Rule G3(5)(a), within the period stipulated by the Institution. - (d) A provisionally registered student shall be permitted to write the examinations provided the stipulated period for such provisional registration has not expired (Rule G3(5)(c) refers).
+No credit for any subject passed will be given until such time as the outstanding requirements have been complied with. - (6) A registered student is entitled to further register at the Institution for a subject(s) which is/are additional to the requisite number of subjects for the student's current year/semester of study as determined by the Institution provided that: - in the case of clashes in the lecture timetable, the student registers only at the discretion of the Head of Department of the relevant instructional programme, and then by mutual written agreement;